Submarine Warfare insignia: Officer submarine qualifications

 With EOOW and EDO under their belt, the JO can pursue tactical (or "forward") qualifications.
 First comes Contact Manager, the officer or senior enlisted who assists the Officer of the Deck (OOD) track other vessels and maintain safe navigation surfaced or submerged.
 Next comes part of the qualifications for Diving Officer of the Watch (DOOW), the officer or senior enlisted who supervises the Ship's Control Party in safely driving the ship and properly executing casualty procedures.
 Upon completion of EOOW and DOOW, the JO has acquired most of the systems knowledge and will focus on their tactical development.

 Finally, the JO will complete their officer of the deck (OOD) and ship's duty officer (SDO) qualifications.
 (The OOD qualification is actually two qualifications, one for when the submarine is surfaced and one for when it is submerged.)
 Like EOOW and EDO, the OOD and SDO are the officers who supervise the ship's operations underway and in-port.
 They are at all times the direct representative of the submarine's commanding officer, acting on their behalf whether it be tactical employment or in-port force protection.

-As with the enlisted qualifications, upon completion of their Qualification Card, the junior officer must complete a Qualification Board, although by this point he has already stood half a dozen qualification boards for their subordinate qualifications.
+As with the enlisted qualifications, upon completion of their Qualification Card, the junior officer must complete a Qualification Board, although by this point they have already stood half a dozen qualification boards for their subordinate qualifications.
 In an officer's case, the board is led by the commanding officer.
-Finally, the officer must be observed by their commanding officer, in performing the duties of OOD, including the taking of the ship to sea and returning to port and docking.
+Finally, the officer must be observed by an officer of command rank other than their commanding officer, in performing the duties of OOD, including the taking of the ship to sea and returning to port and docking.
 If the junior officer passes their Qualification Board, the commanding officer recommends to the squadron commodore (a post-command officer) that the junior officer be qualified in submarines.

 Medical Officer

-To be a candidate for designation as a submarine medical officer must be a graduate of a prescribed undersea medical officer’s course given at the Naval Undersea Medical Institute; successfully pass a comprehensive qualification examination to be completed during the first undersea medical assignment; prepare an acceptable thesis, technical paper, or project on some phase of undersea medicine; complete a submarine qualification card supplied by NUMI; and have served on board a submarine for a total of 30 days (not necessarily consecutive); and be recommended by the commanding officer (CO) and (where appropriate) by the CO of the operational unit to which assigned for additional duty (e.g., squadron commander).
+To be a candidate for designation as a submarine medical officer, said officer must be a graduate of a prescribed undersea medical officer’s course given at the Naval Undersea Medical Institute; successfully pass a comprehensive qualification examination to be completed during the first undersea medical assignment; prepare an acceptable thesis, technical paper, or project on some phase of undersea medicine; complete a submarine qualification card supplied by NUMI; and have served on board a submarine for a total of 30 days (not necessarily consecutive); and be recommended by the commanding officer (CO) and (where appropriate) by the CO of the operational unit to which assigned for additional duty (e.g., squadron commander).